John Danaher (martial artist): Early life and education

 After high school, Danaher attended the University of Auckland, where he earned a bachelor's, and later a master's degree in philosophy.
-In 1991, he returned to the United States to pursue a Ph.D. in epistemology at Columbia University in Manhattan.
+In 1991, he returned to the United States to pursue a Ph.D. in epistemology at Columbia University in Manhattan, which he did not complete.
 While attending the university, Danaher worked as a bouncer at various Manhattan nightclubs.

 Martial arts career

 While he had some striking ability from his time in New Zealand, Danaher's dedication to martial arts did not fully begin until he began training at the Renzo Gracie Academy in the early 1990s.
-While there, he studied under legendary jiu-jitsu practitioner Renzo Gracie, and became one of his most dedicated students, alongside Rodrigo Gracie, Matt Serra, and Ricardo Almeida.
+While there, he studied under notable jiu-jitsu practitioner Renzo Gracie, and became one of his most dedicated students, alongside Rodrigo Gracie, Matt Serra, and Ricardo Almeida.
 As a purple belt, he began to teach some classes at the academy while Renzo was traveling to compete.
 Over the next several years, Danaher's responsibilities as an instructor at Renzo Gracie Academy grew, and Danaher became a full-time instructor at the school.

 As Danaher has suffered throughout his life from severe leg and hip problems, he has never competed professionally and consequently has devoted his time and effort to teach.
 As his students have had success in competition and gained notoriety over the last several years, he is well known as a jiu-jitsu coach, having worked closely with fighters such as Georges St-Pierre and Chris Weidman.
 Additionally, he coached a group of notable jiu-jitsu competitors at the Renzo Gracie Academy, often referred to as the "Danaher Death Squad".
-The group included athletes such as Gordon Ryan, Garry Tonon, Nick Rodriguez, and Nicky Ryan (Gordon's younger brother), who between them hold numerous world championships, spanning multiple organizations, including IBJJF, ADCC, Eddie Bravo Invitational, and others.
+The group included athletes such as Gordon Ryan, Garry Tonon, Nick Rodriguez, Craig Jones, and Nicky Ryan, who between them hold numerous world championships, spanning multiple organizations, including IBJJF, ADCC, Eddie Bravo Invitational, and others.

 Since 2018, Danaher has been a brand ambassador and consultant for Sanabul.